msveshnikov/autocode-ai/DOCUMENTATION.md

     - Run AI agents for specialized tasks
     - Perform security analysis

-5. CodeCraftAI will guide you through each process, providing feedback and requesting confirmations when necessary.
+5. AutoCode will guide you through each process, providing feedback and requesting confirmations when necessary.

 ## AI Agents

-CodeCraftAI incorporates a system of AI agents to streamline specific development tasks:
+AutoCode incorporates a system of AI agents to streamline specific development tasks:

 1. **SQL Migrations Agent**: Writes database migrations and type files.
 2. **Services Agent**: Creates services that interact with the database and process data.